emcwhirter-usgs/earthquake-eventadmin/readme_dependency_install.md

   1. Compass

 ### Secondary Dependencies ###
-Make sure you are in your `earthquake-eventpages` project directory.
+Make sure you are in your `earthquake-eventadmin` project directory.

 1. Install local npm modules